• Skip to main content

 • Parenting

-You are here: Home / Activities & Crafts / Fun Memorial Day Crafts For Kids
+You are here: Home / Activities & Crafts / Educational and Fun Memorial Day Crafts For Kids

 • Tweet

 Holidays are my absolute favorite!
 Memorial Day in particular has a special place in my heart.
 When growing up as a preteen and teenager, I remember Memorial Day as being surrounded by family and all of my grandparents telling war stories.
 Though stories are educational and entertaining, sometimes explaining Memorial Day to younger children are difficult especially if you have had a recent loss.
-To honor our beloved servicemen and women here are some educational and creative Memorial Day crafts for kids that will help you connect on a personal level while educating your children.
+To honor our beloved servicemen and women who made the ultimate sacrifice, here are some educational and creative Memorial Day crafts for kids of all ages.
+A fun craft will help you connect on a personal level while educating your children.
+I hope you enjoy these ideas for fun patriotic crafts that can double as festive decorations.

 American Flag Craft